GiulianoArgentinoPXL/PXL_nomad/Ansible/README.md

  ## EXTRA: Ansible lint

-A fun little extra we used for this assignment since Ansible is a very interesting piece of software, we used [Ansible lint](https://ansible-lint.readthedocs.io/en/latest/usage.html) to test our **yaml** files for syntax errors, best practices, detecting behaviors that could be improved.
+A fun little extra we used for this assignment since Ansible is a very interesting piece of software, we used [Ansible lint](https://ansible-lint.readthedocs.io/en/latest/usage.html) to test our **yaml** files for syntax errors, best practices and detecting behaviors that could be improved.

 *Example:*

 ![Ansible lint example 1](https://i.imgur.com/qa2VxMJ.png)

 A cool thing you can do with **Ansible lint** is specifying a folder and it will test all the **.yml** files in this case (even recursively)!

 `ansible-lint ansible/roles/software/nomad`

 gives the output for the tasks, handlers templates, ... all the directories inside the **Nomad** role directory.

 In this case we left out some best practices to give you a quick look at what Ansible lint could give you as output.
 It's a very easy and powerful tool you can use to test your Ansible files.